xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 You  might be wondering when I'm going  to  provide  for  Boolean variables and parenthesized Boolean expressions.
-The  answer is, I'm NOT!
+The  answer is, I'm _not_!
 Remember,  we  took  those out of the grammar earlier.
 Right now all I'm  doing  is  encoding  the grammar we've already agreed  upon.
 The compiler itself can't  tell  the  difference between a Boolean variable  or  expression  and an arithmetic one